-The purpose of this work is to deliver freshwater objectives based on freshwater values and to set catchment specific water quality and quantity limits and methods to support those objectives by way of a change to the Regional Natural Resources Plan (RNRP).
-It is the second step in the two-step process to implement the NPSFM, the first was Plan Change 9 - which set region wide interim water quantity limits.
+The purpose of this work is to implement the National Policy Statement for Freshwater Management which will set catchment specific water quality and quantity limits and methods by way of a change to the Regional Natural Resources Plan (RNRP).
+It is the second step in the two-step process to implement the NPS-FM, the first was Plan Change 9 - which set region wide interim water quantity limits.

 Plan Change 12 will also include some region-wide components, such as the NPS-FM framework, review of the stock exclusion provisions, and implementing the contact recreation (or swimmability) part of the NPS-FM.
-It must also recognise and provide for the vision, objectives, and desired outcomes of the Kaituna River Document 'Kaituna, he taonga tuku iho - a treasure handed down' and also give effect to Change 3 (Rangitāiki River) which recognises and provides for the vision, objectives and desired outcomes of the Rangitaiki River Document 'Te Ara Whanui o Rangitaiki - Pathways of the Rangitaiki'.
+It must also recognise and provide for the vision, objectives, and desired outcomes of the Kaituna River Document 'Kaituna, he taonga tuku iho - a treasure handed down'.